metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 Here are some key properties of Token Delegates:

 - There can only be one Token Delegate per token account.
 Setting a new Token Delegate on the same Token account will override the existing one.
-- Token delegates can be revoked the owner of the asset as long as the asset is not locked.
+- Token delegates can be revoked by the owner of the asset as long as the asset is not locked.
 - Token delegates cannot revoke themselves as they are also set on the Token Program which does not allow the delegates to self-revoke.
 - Token delegates are reset on transfer.
 When dealing with fungible assets, the Delegate Authority is reset when all delegated tokens are transferred.
 - The Standard delegate can be used by all assets except Programmable Non-Fungibles.
 All other Token delegates can only be used by Programmable Non-Fungibles.
 - All Token delegates that can be used by Programmable Non-Fungibles store the current Delegate Authority, its role and its state — locked or unlocked — on the Token Record account of the PNFT.

-There exists 6 different types of Token Delegates, each with a different scope of action.
+There exist 6 different types of Token Delegates, each with a different scope of action.
 Here is a table summarizing the different types of Token Delegates:

 | Delegate        | Lock/Unlock | Transfer | Burn | For              | Note                                                      |
 | --------------- | ----------- | -------- | ---- | ---------------- | --------------------------------------------------------- |